Reference

 Bid Bond

-A surety bond submitted with a project bid that guarantees the bidder will honor their bid price and enter into a contract if awarded the project.
-Protects project owners from frivolous bids.
+A bond submitted with a construction bid that guarantees the contractor will honor their bid price and enter into the contract if awarded.

 Bond Amount

-The maximum amount of coverage the bond provides — the most the surety will pay on a claim.
-This is not what you pay.
-Your premium is a percentage of the bond amount.
+The maximum dollar amount of protection a surety bond provides.
+This is NOT what you pay — your premium is a percentage of this amount.

 Broker Commission